 Open to children ages 6 to 14.
 Children must be 6 years of age within two weeks of the session start date.

 Registration for Junior Nordic is online only.
 Junior Nordic groups are filled on a first come first serve basis.
 Please note that the second session (Jan – Mar) typically fills up by early December.
-If the desired location and days are not available, the session is full.
-Please contact the NSAA office at 907-992-0109 or email@example.com to be put on the waitlist.
+If the desired location and days are not available, the session is full, please click the button below to be added to the waitlist.
+Please contact the NSAA office at 907-992-0109 or firstname.lastname@example.org with any questions.

 All parents must attend an orientation meeting on the first day of practice.